 Is the hotel open to the public?

-Yes, The Stanley Hotel is a fully functioning hotel.
-You can book rooms, dine at the restaurant, or purchase tickets for daily history and ghost tours without being an overnight guest.
+Yes.
+The Stanley Hotel is a fully functioning hotel.
+You can book rooms, dine at the restaurant, or buy tickets for daily history and ghost tours without being an overnight guest.